-Times are certainly tough at the moment, lockdown after lockdown is taking its toll and many of us are facing increased daily struggles with our mental health as a result.
-This is absolutely nothing to be ashamed of and while we should all be checking in with our friends, we also need to focus on our own mental health, including going to the doctors if necessary.
+Experiencing daily struggles with our mental health is absolutely nothing to be ashamed of and while we should all be checking in with our friends, we also need to focus on our own mental health, including going to the doctors if necessary.

 One of the most effective ways we can improve our own wellbeing is through exercise and physical activity.
 While exercise is of course great for your physical wellbeing, it also works wonders for your mental wellbeing.
 Now we’re not saying that you should instantly start running 5ks (you can if you want) – even a short, brisk walk can enhance many aspects of your mental wellbeing (1).